nathanjhood/base64/README.md

 ### NodeJs Interface

 *PLEASE NOTE: The following assumes that you have both a C++ compiler toolchain, and CMake, installed on your system.
-These commands will build the binary from the source code, which means the system requirements are the same as when [building from source](https://github.com/nathanjhood/base64/tree/main#build-from-source).*
+These commands will build the binary from the source code, which means the system requirements are the same as when [building from source](https://github.com/nathanjhood/base64/tree/main#build-from-source), but those build steps are not required - see the below, instead.*

 Build and run with npm: